hamidghaedi/RNA-seq-survival-analysis/README.md

 # RNA seq survival analysis in R
-Survival analysis on gene expression (RNA-seq) in bladder cancer TCGA data
+Originally this was the method I used to do survival analysis on gene expression (RNA-seq) in bladder cancer TCGA data.
+For publishing here I decided to add more details and steps in a way that helps everybody who need to get to know basics and codes needed for survival.

 ## When is this needed?